Battle of Jinja: Battle

 The western side of Jinja was quickly secured, but the TPDF-UNLF force took a cautious approach towards its advance into the downtown and the Eagle Colonel Gaddafi Barracks.
 Tanks bombarded the latter before Tanzanian infantry moved in to capture it.
 They found it deserted, and seized a dozen abandoned armoured vehicles, several buses and trucks, and large stocks of weapons.
+Many of the military vehicles at the barracks had never been used in combat, and were subsequently pressed into service by the Tanzanians.
 The TPDF-UNLF force met no opposition in the downtown, and were instead greeted by crowds of cheering civilians, which offered the soldiers sugar cane, oranges, and goats as gifts.
 Residents from villages on the western side of the Nile soon came into town to loot, but Tanzanian soldiers guarded the shops on the main street—the first time during the war they had made serious attempts to prevent pillaging.
 The civilians then took to stripping the unprotected shops and factories in outlying areas.
+According to war correspondent Al J Venter, the TPDF troops eventually began to loot the city themselves.

 Journalists who arrived in Jinja shortly before 09:00 found a dead Uganda Army sergeant and the bodies of two civilians.
 Throughout the remainder of the morning and into the late afternoon Tanzanian soldiers conducted sweeps of the residential areas.
 Lieutenant Colonel Boma reportedly brandished a spear, charging ahead of his men into buildings which were suspected to harbour Ugandan stragglers.
 The Tanzanians captured around half a dozen Uganda Army soldiers in civilian clothes, who were identified by civilians or by the military identification cards and pay stubs they carried.
 Some Tanzanian commanders felt that it was no longer necessary to take prisoners; the new Ugandan Government had successfully appealed the previous week to thousands of Uganda Army personnel to lay down their arms, so those who had not already surrendered did not deserve to be taken alive.
 At the behest of the crowds, several of the prisoners were shot.
 Tanzanian officers later told the press that most of the Uganda Army soldiers fled the town at the start of the bombardment in the morning.
 The only reported Tanzanian casualty of the battle was a young soldier who had accidentally shot himself in the foot.